 That’s because the lead score velocity highlights leads that are currently consuming your content intensively.

-Here are four ways you can display lead score velocity in Salesforce to make it a powerful, practical metric.
+Here are four ways to display lead score velocity in Salesforce to make it a powerful, practical metric.

 Lead and Contact Report Charts